nslottow/isolated/README.md

 * Movement - WASD
 * Build - 1
 * Melee - 2

+## Building
+You can build the game by running the following:

+	cd build && cmake .

+Then depending on your OS either use the generated project files or run:

+	cd build && make

+The executable should be generated in the repository root.

+If you get errors complaining about the Xf86VideoMode library on Ubuntu, try installing xorg-dev and libglu1-mesa-dev, or their equivalent packages if you're running a different distribution.

 ## Hacking
 The game is far from complete, but is simple enough that it is definitely